sakshi1989/Data-Ingestion-and-Acquisition/README.md

 # Data-Ingestion-and-Acquisition
+This repository has been created for the academic assignment.

 The data has been read from URL - "https://raw.githubusercontent.com/nthammadi-uncc/DataAcquisition/main/Data/patient_data.csv" into the dataframe and has been dumped to local MySQL server using SQLAlchemy.